 - Easily access detailed information about rooms—including the kind of views they have, specific facilities, prices et cetera.

 - Integrate with accounting and revenue management to create a clear overview of revenue, expenses and seasonal trends.

-How do a PMS and POS work together?
+How do a hotel PMS and POS work together?

-When a guest checks in, their information on your PMS syncs automatically with your ePOS.
+When a guest checks in, their information on your hotel PMS syncs automatically with your ePOS for hospitality.
 Once a guest wishes to charge something to their room, staff can use the ePOS to find them by name or room number.

-An integration between restaurant ePOS and Hotel PMS also allows for more accurate revenue posting.
-Whether your restaurant’s guests are in-house stays or walk-ins there to enjoy your hotel restaurant, revenue from both will be sent to your PMS, so you can get the full picture of all your food and beverage revenue.
+An integration between your ePOS for hospitality and hotel PMS also allows for more accurate revenue posting.
+Whether your restaurant’s guests are in-house stays or walk-ins there to enjoy your hotel restaurant, revenue from both will be sent to your hotel PMS, so you can get the full picture of all your food and beverage revenue.

 Oracle—charge to room features and centralised customer profiles

 Lightspeed Restaurant ePOS was the first cloud-based software to integrate with Oracle’s OPERA Cloud.
 Since then, the two systems have worked seamlessly together.

 Oracle Opera works with Lightspeed to send guest’s receipts to their hotel PMS.
 This means that the guests expenses will be automatically accrued to their account and charged at the end of their stay, no matter whether they spent money in the restaurant, or in the spa; it all ends up on their end-of-stay bill.